sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ## Transform Expression in SQLFlow

 We can extend the SQLFlow syntax and add **TO TRANSFORM** keyword to describe the transform process.
 Let's take the following SQL expression for example.
 It trains a model to classify someone's income level using the [census income dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income).
 The transform expression is **TO TRANSFORM STANDARDIZE(age) as age_std, NORMALIZE(capital_gain) as capital_gain_norm, BUCKETIZED(hours_per_week, bucket_num=10) as hours_per_week_bkt**.
 It will standardize the column *age* to the column *age_std*, normalize the column *capital_gain* to *capital_gain_norm*, bucketize the column *hours_per_week* to 10 buckets to the column *hours_per_week_bkt*.
 The output of transform will be passed to the **COLUMN** expression.
 We add some built-in transform API and users can use them directly in the TRANSFORM expression.
-The Api set contains NORMALIZE, STANDARDIZE, BUCKETIZED, LOG and more to be added in the future.
+The API set contains NORMALIZE, STANDARDIZE, BUCKETIZED, LOG and more to be added in the future.

 ```SQL
 SELECT *